 How to make Stuffed Hatch Chiles?

 Cook the quinoa according to the directions on the package.
-I cooked mine in chicken broth instead of water to give it a bit of flavor.
+I cooked mine in chicken broth instead of water to give it a bit of flavor, but of course use water if you need a vegetarian option.

-Heat some olive oil in a medium sauce pan.
-Then add in the onions and saute them for a few minutes.
-Then add in the corn, and saute for another few minutes.
+Heat some olive oil in a medium saute pan.
+Then add in the onions and sauté them for a few minutes.
+Then add in the corn, and sauté for another few minutes.

 Tips for making Stuffed Hatch Chiles: